droundy/fac/web/documentation.md

 - Enable bilge to call bilge recursively (requires ptrace effort)

-- Check if output files are outside the directory tree
 - Create .gitignore files?

 - Support for ~ as home directory? :(